-From your perspective as a traffic law enforcement officer, a non-medicinal concept of "drug" is needed.
+From your perspective as a traffic law enforcement officer, a nonmedicinal concept of "drug" is needed.
 The definition we will use is adapted from the California Vehicle Code:

-A drug is any substance, which when taken into the human body, can impair the ability of the person to operate a vehicle safely.
+A drug is any substance that, when taken into the human body, can impair the ability of the person to operate a vehicle safely.